 Necessary Fictions is a forthcoming book and multimedia installation exploring the performance of American power and identity in the post-9/11 era.
-In this time of perpetual war, constant vigilance, and political division, what are the games we play, the stories we tell, to distract from unsettling realities?
-How are fictions deployed or embraced, and to what end?
+In this time of perpetual war, constant vigilance, and political division, what are the games we play, the stories we tell, to prepare for—or distract from—unsettling realities?

 Chapter 2, Jade Helm, is a found-footage short film about what happened when entire communities mistook wargames for the real thing.